A GUATEMALAN WRITING ADVENTURE

 Today will be devoted to writing.
 After a morning class and lunch, take time to work on your own project...or paddle one of the Posada's canoes into the lake...or just relax in the jacuzzi and treat yourself to a massage.

-After class, we'll explore lakeside villages with their colorful arts and crafts.
+We'll explore lakeside villages with their colorful arts and crafts.
+Afternoon class.
 Sunset cocktails and farewell dinner.

-We'll travel back to Antigua where you can catch a shuttle to the airport or stay a few extra days and enjoy the festivities of Holy Week and Palm Sunday.
+Discover one of the world's most fascinating markets where villagers from all over Guatemala gather to sell the work: textiles, carvings, clothes, jewelry, as well as fabulous food stands with homemade blue corn tortillas.
+Lunch on your own.
+We'll travel back to Antigua in the late afternoon where you can catch a shuttle to the airport or stay a few extra days and enjoy the festivities of Palm Sunday and Holy Week.

 *itinerary subject to change depending on local festivals and markets.